dominno/sentinel/RULES.md

        - The AI informs the user: "Research summary for [TASK-ID] has been saved/updated at `docs/research/[TASK-ID].md`.
 Key findings include [1-2 brief key takeaways]."
        - The AI then asks: "How would you like to proceed with [TASK-ID] based on this research? (e.g., update its plan/checklist in @{tasks/tasks.md}, proceed to implementation, request further research, or another action)."

   Note: This mode is intended for focused research.
+It is also used during onboarding to bootstrap foundational docs when user knowledge is limited.
 If the outcome requires significant re-planning or new task generation, the AI might suggest transitioning to `PLANNER_MODE` after research review.

 # =========================
 # == TIME LOGGING ==